Learn These Rhetorical Strategies to Become More Persuasive!

-Looking to elevate your language?
-Learn to leverage rhetorical choices to make your business communications stronger and more memorable
+Learn to leverage rhetorical strategies to make your business communications stronger and more memorable

-Politicians also make rhetorical choices - some more masterfully than others - to craft speeches that tug on heartstrings, inspire an audience, and leave memorable phrases stuck in their heads.
-Remember “Ask not what your country can do for you - ask what you can do for your country?”
-That's the device chiasmus, repeating a phrase while switching the order of the syntax, inside the strategy pathos, or the appeal to your patriotic emotions.
+Politicians also make rhetorical choices to craft speeches that tug on heartstrings, inspire an audience, and leave memorable phrases stuck in their heads.
+Remember “Ask not what your country can do for you – ask what you can do for your country?”
+That memorable line is a great example of a politician using rhetorical strategies to appeal to patriotic emotions.

 Let's take a look at each of their definitions.